By Jenny Hale, The Military Social Media Guru

 When you first move to an area, go to as many in-person events as you can.
 Check out Meet Up events, local networking groups, and local professional groups.
 Meeting individuals in-person can help you spark referrals faster, gain additional clients, and open opportunities to collaborate more.

 Before moving, begin the networking process online through Facebook, Twitter, Instagram, and LinkedIn.
 Build as many connections as you can before leaving so you can have people to reach out to when you arrive.
 Remember that networking is all about building relationships.
-Your goal is not to pitch and sell to these people but make them aware of your business so they can provide you referrals in the future.
+Your goal is not to pitch and sell to these people but make them aware of your business so they can provide you with referrals in the future.

 When you’re proactive about building your business before moving and establishing those connections upon arrival, you will position yourself to grow and expand in a new area faster.
 Whether you’re a national company or local, you can use these strategies to survive PCSing.
 I’ve been able to move again and again while never losing my passion for entrepreneurship.